StephenOTT/daml-quick-start/README.md

 # Links:

-Namespacing your Daml Files: https://discuss.daml.com/t/managing-namespaces-in-daml/1984
+Namespacing your daml Files: https://discuss.daml.com/t/managing-namespaces-in-daml/1984

 `do` and `<-` arrows: what do they do and why: https://discuss.daml.com/t/if-you-are-not-100-sure-about-do-blocks-notation-and-return-you-should-read-this/968